 There are some places in this world we can only dream of in the hope we can see it one day, the Sekumpul Waterfall is one of those places.
 An 85 meter high waterfall, hidden in the lush jungles of Bali, water crashing down on the rocks with an impeccable force, to end up streaming away in small streams, further into the jungle.
 When first seeing the waterfall from the viewpoint you will be convinced it is worth the hike down, and with every step the excitement of witnessing the Sekumpul waterfall from up close grows.
 And then, when you finally reach the bottom of the waterfall, there is no words to describe what you might feel.
 We were left speechless and in awe, and simply stood still to admire what was in front of us.
 Intrigued?
-Keep reading to find all info you need on visiting the Sekumpul Waterfall yourself.
+Keep reading to find all info you need on visiting the Sekumpul Waterfall yourself and why the Sekumpul waterfall should be on your Bali bucket list.

 Where is the Sekumpul Waterfall